-In 1998 Jesse returned to his family’s 164-acre farm to learn organic wine grape growing in the Yorkville Highlands AVA in Mendocino County.
+Jesse returned to his family’s 164-acre farm to learn organic wine grape growing in the Yorkville Highlands AVA in Mendocino County.
 Yearning to know more he enrolled in Managing a Small Vineyard course at the University of California, Davis.
-Over the seven year period of managing his family’s Vineyard and assisting the business transition into an onsite winery, it was proven to Jesse that great wines begin in the vineyard.
+Over the five year period of managing his family’s Vineyard and assisting the business transition into an onsite winery, it was proven to Jesse that great wines begin in the vineyard.

-After receiving a Viticulture degree in 2005 from the Santa Rosa Junior College Shone Farm in the Russian River Valley, Jesse left the family farm and redwoods of Mendocino County to work a harvest internship at Whitehaven Winery in Marlborough, New Zealand.
+After receiving a Viticulture degree from the Santa Rosa Junior College Shone Farm in the Russian River Valley, Jesse left the family farm and redwoods of Mendocino County to work a harvest internship at Whitehaven Winery in Marlborough, New Zealand.
 He helped craft cool climate Pinot Noir and Sauvignon Blanc in New Zealand and then headed back to school at California State University, Fresno to study the science of winemaking.
 On a weekend surf trip back home on the Sonoma Coast, a friend opened up a bottle of Marietta Cellars Angeli Cuvee that changed Jesse’s life and ignited his passion for Zinfandel.
 His study breaks were traveling to San Francisco to volunteer for Zinfandel Advocates and Producers to taste the best Zinfandels produced in California.
-In 2007 he received a B.S. in Enology and Viticulture from Fresno State and then immediately took a position at Spring Mountain Vineyard in Saint Helena.
+He received a B.S. in Enology and Viticulture from Fresno State and then immediately took a position at Spring Mountain Vineyard in Saint Helena.

-His calling for Zinfandel was answered in 2008, when he joined the winemaking team at Martinelli Winery and Vineyards in the Russian River Valley.
+His calling for Zinfandel was answered when he joined the winemaking team at Martinelli Winery and Vineyards in the Russian River Valley.
 Helen Turley’s last winemaking student, Jesse learned the art of natural winemaking with exceptional estate vineyards such as the iconic Jackass Hill vineyard.

 As a traveling winemaker, Jesse has visited such notable estates in Burgundy as: Domaine Bruno Clair, Domaine Comte Georges de Vogüé, Domaine De L’Arlot, Domaine Dujac, and Domaine Jean-Marc Brocard to discuss organic wine grape growing and winemaking techniques.